openhab/org.openhab.binding.zwave/doc/linear/wadwaz1_0_0.md

 ### Sensor (Alarm)

-Indicates if the entry alarm is triggered
+Indicates if the entry alarm is triggered.

 The ```alarm_entry``` channel supports the ```Switch``` item and is in the ```Door``` category.
 This is a read only channel so will only be updated following state changes from the device.